mertbilger/Book-Sales-App/README.md

 # Book Sales App

-online book sales page.
+Online book sales page.
 There is an active admin panel for administrators.

 The project is currently in the draft stage.
 New version update will coming...